taha230/Flask-Blog-Post-Project/README.md

 A comprehensive blog application built with Flask that provides user management, post creation, commenting, and interaction features.

-This project is based on the original code from alihamidzadeh/Web-Application-with-Flask and has been modified to fix bugs and improve functionality.
+This project is based on the original code from <a href=alihamidzadeh/Web-Application-with-Flask>
+ and has been modified to fix bugs and improve functionality.